Download and install one of the supported JDKs

 enterprise_search user password the first time the product starts.

-- Download the current version of Kibana and navigate to the uncompressed directory.
+- If you want to access Enterprise Search via Kibana, download the current version of Kibana and navigate to the uncompressed directory.

 config/kibana.ymland add the following configuration: